Michael Luwoye: Hamilton

 In 2016, Luwoye auditioned for the role of Hercules Mulligan in the Broadway production of Hamilton, but unexpectedly was offered the title role.
-He began rehearsals June 14, 2016, and took over on August 2, 2016 as the alternate to Javier Muñoz for the role of Alexander Hamilton, following Lin-Manuel Miranda's departure from the show.
+He began rehearsals June 14, 2016, and took over on August 2, 2016, as the alternate to Javier Muñoz for the role of Alexander Hamilton, following Lin-Manuel Miranda's departure from the show.
 Luwoye became the first black actor to take on the role of Hamilton.

 He was also the understudy for the role of Aaron Burr, which he first performed two months later, on October 4, 2016.
-On November 16, 2016, Luwoye notably played Hamilton at a matinee and Burr in the evening on the same day.
+On November 16, 2016, Luwoye notably played Hamilton in the matinee before playing Burr in the evening performance.

 Luwoye was given the title role in Hamilton's national touring company, beginning in March 2017 with a 21-week engagement in San Francisco, followed by 21 weeks in Los Angeles, concluding at the Pantages Theatre on December 30, 2017.

 Luwoye returned to Broadway in the title role of Hamilton on January 16, 2018.
 His last performance was February 17, 2019.